Recognizing Signs of Alcohol Abuse

 We are experienced addictions clinicians.
 Our free advice and referral service is available to all.

-Our advice is given in total confidence.
+Total confidence is given to our advice.
 We can not discuss your conversation with anyone else: Not even your GP unless you give very explicit permission.

 Our advice service is registered with the Information Commissioners office.